 Supply chain executives from the nation’s leading retailers are increasing investments in technology, systems development, process improvement, and brand building connected to the digital realm – and with good reason.
 Their survival may hang in the balance.

-As researchers from Auburn University’s Center for Supply Chain Innovation noted in the seventh annual State of the Retail Supply Chain report, companies are “experiencing the largest shake out in the retail industry ever.”
+As researchers from Auburn University’s Center for Supply Chain Innovation noted in the seventh annual State of the Retail Supply Chain report (available upon request), companies are “experiencing the largest shake out in the retail industry ever.”
 The report explores strategies being pursued by retailers with annual revenues exceeding $1 billion.
 Supply chain executives from 76 companies, including 22 of the nation’s top 100 retailers, participated in the study.
 Walmart, The Home Depot, Target, Lowe’s, Kohl’s, JC Penney, Belk and Kroger are among the top retailers providing insights.

 “Adapting to the hyper-competitive landscape requires supply chain capabilities that attract customers and grow the business,” said Brian Gibson, Executive Director of Auburn University's Center for Supply Chain Innovation and Wilson Family Professor in the Raymond J. Harbert College of Business.